orcfax/docs/docs/project-catalyst/f12-economic-model.md

 mark their commitment to decentralization and the desire to increase overall transparency, both of which are valued qualities among the Cardano community.

-The number of potential use cases are numerous and as projects on cardano continue to innovate, the number will continue to increase.
+The number of potential use cases are numerous and as projects on Cardano continue to innovate, the number will continue to increase.
 Knowing this, the design of the consensus and staking proof of concepts continue to be executed in such a way that while in context of this proposal, the service provision is an